FoundatioFx/Foundatio/README.md

 ### [Jobs](https://github.com/exceptionless/Foundatio/tree/master/src/Foundatio/Jobs)

-Allows you to run a long running process (in process or out of process) with out worrying about it being terminated prematurely.
+Allows you to run a long running process (in process or out of process) without worrying about it being terminated prematurely.
 We provide three different ways of defining a job, based on your use case:

 1. **Jobs**: All jobs must derive from the [`IJob` interface](https://github.com/exceptionless/Foundatio/blob/master/src/Foundatio/Jobs/IJob.cs).
 We also have a [`JobBase` base class](https://github.com/exceptionless/Foundatio/blob/master/src/Foundatio/Jobs/JobBase.cs) you can derive from which provides a JobContext and logging.
 You can then run jobs by calling `RunAsync()` on the job or by creating a instance of the [`JobRunner` class](https://github.com/exceptionless/Foundatio/blob/master/src/Foundatio/Jobs/JobRunner.cs) and calling one of the Run methods.
 The JobRunner can be used to easily run your jobs as Azure Web Jobs.